project-serum/serum-dex/docs/staking.md

 The **Registry** program provides the central point of on-chain coordination for stakers, providing two features: a gateway to the staking pool and a repository for node state.

-As a gateway to the staking pool, the Registry controls who and when stakers can enter and exit the pool.
+As a gateway to the staking pool, the **Registry** controls who and when stakers can enter and exit the pool.
 This enables controls like a mandatory 1 MSRM node deposit before entering the pool, the staking of *locked* SRM, and a 1 week timelock for withdrawals.

-Additionally, the Registry acts as a repository for node state, allowing programs to perform access control on nodes.
-This is useful for programs building on-top of the registry, e.g., for programs paying out rewards for node duties or for those providing governance.
+As a repository for node state, the **Registry** allows other programs to perform access control on staked accounts.
+This is useful for programs building on-top of the registry.
 For example, a **crank-rewards** program could use Registry accounts to determine if a node-leader is eligble for payment.
 A **governance** program could tally votes from node member accounts based on their stake weight.